zhanghongce/TACAS-artifact/README.md

    1. After sucessfully installing ILAng, open a new terminal.
 Run
       ```
-      cd $ILAROOT/examples/toy_alu
+      cd $ILAROOT/examples/Simple-Pipe
       ```

-      This will land you in the directory of the ALU case study.
+      This will land you in the directory of the simple pipeline case study.
       In this directory, there is a README.md that gives an overview of this case study.

       NOTE:
-         * This example, though small, is more than just a module that performs arithmetic and logic operations.
-It is intended to mimic the execution unit of an in-order pipeline of a processor.
-           This (dummy) execution unit contains 3 stages and there are also forwarding network implemented as shown below.
+         * This example is intended to mimic the execution unit in the back-end of an in-order processor pipeline.
+It contains 3 pipeline stages and there are also forwarding network implemented as shown below.
 To aid forwarding, there is also a tiny scoreboard implemented.
-(See `$ILAROOT/examples/toy_alu/README.md` for details)
+(See `$ILAROOT/examples/Simple-Pipe/README.md` for details)

+      To learn about the size of the ILA constructing code, run
+      ```
+      wc -l ila/main.cc
+      ```
+      Similiarly, you can run
+      ```
+      wc -l verilog/simple_pipe.v
+      ```
+      to count lines of code of the Verilog design.

    2. Construct the ILA and generate Verilog model from ILA.
 Run
       ```